netdata/netdata/collectors/python.d.plugin/bigquery/README.md

 ## Requirements

-This collector depend on some Python packages that can usually be installed via `pip`.
+This collector depends on some Python packages that can usually be installed via `pip`.

 ```bash
 sudo pip install google-auth pandas-gbq